prabhupad26/aipnd_prabhu/README.md

-# aipnd_prabhu
+# Image Classifier application

+This application is trained on 814 set of images of difference type of flowers using the torchvision's vgg16 model , checkout the sample output in the repo.

 sample cmd to run :

 python train.py flowers/ --gpu --arch vgg16 --hidden_units 512